wasp-lang/wasp/web/docs/database/operations/actions.md

 <small>

-If you want to know about all supported options for the `action` declaration, take a look at the [Options reference](#options-reference).
+If you want to know about all supported options for the `action` declaration, take a look at the [API Reference](#api-reference).

 </small>